Outdoor Cat Care In Winter: How To Keep Yours Safe

 The main job of the cat shelter box is to protect the cat from cold, rain, and snow.
 Do not put food in the cat shelter – place it in a covered feeding station instead.
 Food could attract unwanted visitors to the cat shelter and put your cat at risk.

-Straw is the best material to lay on the floor of the shelter box.
-Straw repels moisture, is a good insulator, and cats can burrow into it to stay warm.
+- Straw repels moisture, is a good insulator, and cats can burrow into it to stay warm.

-⚠️ Straw and hay are not the same – hay will get moldy and does not insulate as well as straw.
-Change out the straw periodically all winter.
+- Just remember: straw and hay are not the same – hay will get moldy and does not insulate as well as straw.

 Insulate the shelter against moisture as well as cold

-Don’t put towels or blankets in the shelter box.
+- Don’t put towels or blankets in the shelter box.
 These will pull heat away from your cat rather than insulating them.
 Towels and blankets also hold moisture, which will create an unpleasant damp and chilly environment.

-Seal all seams and openings of your shelter box to keep out rain and snow.
+- Seal all seams and openings of your shelter box to keep out rain and snow.
 You can use caulk or waterproof tape for this task.
 If the box’s lid won’t stay on, or the entire shelter is lightweight and could be easily tipped or blown over, put bricks or rocks on top of the shelter to hold everything in place.

-Be sure to check the cat shelter right after a heavy rain or snowfall to make certain that the shelter’s interior is dry and moisture has not seeped in through the doorways.
+- Be sure to check the cat shelter right after a heavy rain or snowfall to make certain that the shelter’s interior is dry and moisture has not seeped in through the doorways.

-Provide plenty of warmed food and water
+Provide plenty of warmed food & water

 In very cold weather, any food and water you leave out for your cat can freeze before it’s eaten.
-Unless you want to place fresh food and water outside for your cat several times a day, invest in heated bowls
+Unless you want to place fresh food and water outside for your cat several times a day, invest in heated bowls.

 Cats who spend most of their time outdoors in the winter need extra food.
 These cats expend extra energy to stay warm, so give them more food than you would in warmer weather.
+Canned cat food freezes also quickly when it’s very cold outside.
+Consider offering dry kibble, and lots of it!
+Your cat will thank you.

 ⚠️ Remember, your cat’s regular prey are all probably hiding in their burrows for the winter and are unavailable.
 So if they’re used to hunting outdoors, they might venture out on their usual path – and then get lost on their way home.